ragrawal4545/poposduck/_posts/2020-04-13-tufte-style-jekyll-blog.md

 </div>
 ```

-{% newthought 'I like this style of table,' %} so I have made it the default for unstyled tables.
+so I have made it the default for unstyled tables.
 This allows use of the [_Markdown Extra_](https://michelf.ca/projects/php-markdown/extra/) features built into the [_Kramdown_](http://kramdown.gettalong.org/parser/kramdown.html) parser.
 Here is a table created using the Markdown Extra table syntax to make a nice table which has the side benefit of being human readable in the raw Markdown file:

 {% marginnote 'tableID-3' 'Table 3: a table created with *Markdown Extra* markup using only the default table styling' %}